Atry/memcontinuationed/README.md

     }

     /**
-     * `MyKey` specifies how to serialize the data of key/value pair.
+     * `MyKey` specifies how to serialize the data of a key/value pair.
      */
     case class MyKey(override val key: String) extends StorageAccessor[String] {